-Originally called Fahrenheit 2010, this film provides reams of detail on the issues and controversy around hosting the FIFA 2010 World Cup in South Africa.
-First-time Director Craig Tanner interviews leaders on both sides (in South Africa in Nov-Dec 2008).
+Originally titled Fahrenheit 2010, this film provides reams of detail on the issues and controversy around hosting the FIFA 2010 World Cup in South Africa.
+In Nov-Dec 2008, first-time Director Craig Tanner interviews leaders on both sides in the country.

 On one hand, Desmond Tutu sees the tournament as “a superb moment” for South Africa that “is going to do a world of good and be well worth the price”.
 On the other hand, activists challenge the hypocrisy of investing $1B in stadiums that will become unused White Elephants and are a “misappropriation of resources” that could be used for schools, hospitals, and eliminating poverty.